Muchtar Pakpahan: Medan riots and second arrest

 About more than 100 people who were alleged to be involved in the riots were arrested by the police.
 However, Amosi fled North Sumatra, and he was arrested later on.
 Muchtar was declared as a suspect in the case on 2 June and he was investigated for about a day since 14 June.
 He was tried on charges of subversion at the Medan Court on 7 November.
 The trial was criticized by Bill Jordan, general secretary of the International Confederation of Free Trade Unions, who stated that the trial was a "patently trumped up" and that it was a "further attempt by the Indonesian government to muzzle independent trade-union activity".
 His trial was observed by Guy Ryder, who was sent by International Confederation of Free Trade Unions.
 Muchtar was deemed guilty and was sentenced to jail for three years.
 His arrest was criticized by the Indonesian Legal Aid Foundation (Yayasan Lembaga Bantuan Hukum Indonesia, YLBHI), who stated that the state misused criminal codes on social political affairs.

 He was detained in the Tanjung Gusta prison.
 About five months into his sentence, he criticized the inadequate conditions of the prison and attempted to sue the Minister of Justice.
 During his time in prison, he claimed to be dragged by the guards, stripped, and threatened to be killed.
 He also prayed for the repentance of Soeharto.
 He created about 25 songs and poems with themes varying from political situations at that time to religion.

 Pakpahan was given parole on 20 May 1995.
 The Supreme Court of Indonesia on 29 September 1995 decided that Pakpahan was innocent, therefore freeing him unconditionally.

+Political party

+After the fall of Suharto, Pakpahan founded the National Labour Party (PBN) and became its chairman.
+PBN took part in the 1999 legislative election, as one of three parties with strong labor union links.
+However, PBN won just 0.13 percent of votes and failed to qualify for a seat at the House of Representatives.
+The party was renamed and reconstituted for the 2004 election, becoming the Social Democratic Labour Party (PBSD).
+It won several seats at local legislatures, winning 0.56 percent of votes.
+For the 2004 presidential election, Pakpahan endorsed Amien Rais, although elements of PBSD including its secretary-general endorsed Megawati Sukarnoputri.

+After another poor electoral showing in 2009, Pakpahan resigned from the party in February 2010.